microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ## Git Colors

-- `gitDecoration.modifiedResourceForeground`: Color for modified git resources.
+- `gitDecoration.modifiedResourceForeground`: Color for modified Git resources.
 Used for file labels and the SCM viewlet.
-- `gitDecoration.deletedResourceForeground`: Color for deleted git resources.
+- `gitDecoration.deletedResourceForeground`: Color for deleted Git resources.
 Used for file labels and the SCM viewlet.
-- `gitDecoration.untrackedResourceForeground`: Color for untracked git resources.
+- `gitDecoration.untrackedResourceForeground`: Color for untracked Git resources.
 Used for file labels and the SCM viewlet.
-- `gitDecoration.ignoredResourceForeground`: Color for ignored git resources.
+- `gitDecoration.ignoredResourceForeground`: Color for ignored Git resources.
 Used for file labels and the SCM viewlet.
-- `gitDecoration.conflictingResourceForeground`: Color for conflicting git resources.
+- `gitDecoration.conflictingResourceForeground`: Color for conflicting Git resources.
 Used for file labels and the SCM viewlet.
 - `gitDecoration.submoduleResourceForeground`: Color for submodule resources.